Key Takeaways

 07 Changing Your Sleep Position

-If the new position is uncomfortable, you won't stick with it.
-Invest in the right pillow height and mattress firmness.
+If the new position hurts, you won't stick with it.
+Get the right pillow height and mattress firmness sorted before you commit.

 Sources & Further Reading